An approximation scheme and non-Hermitian re-normalization for description of atom-field system evolution: Illustration

-\end{widetext} where we have applied the the usual approximation for $F^r$ (see Appendix \eqref{2ndorder} for all the calculations).
+where we have applied the the usual approximation for $F^r$ (see Appendix \eqref{2ndorder} for all the calculations).
 Note that for the approximation, used above, to be valid it was assumed that we have a slow driving laser field with $f_\alpha(t)$ small enough such that $\tilde{\sigma}^-(t)$ is an enough slow varying function in the time scale of $1/\gamma$.
-Therefore the map $\Lambda (t)$, up to the first order in $\gamma$, may be written in the form
+Therefore the map $\Lambda(t)$, up to the first order in $\gamma$, may be written in the form

 where the super-operator $\mathcal{U}_{\alpha}(t,0)[\cdot]=U_{\alpha}(t,0)[\cdot]U^\dagger_{\alpha}(t,0)$.
 Hence, inspired by Eq. \eqref{nv5} we conjecture that the following differential equation for the evolution of $\Lambda(t)$, in the interaction picture with respect to $H_{\alpha}(t)$ (defined at the beginning of the subsection), holds